Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 - Use Unity to put the assets together into an AR experience, AssetBundle creation and upload

+- Successfully been able to upload files via **FTP access** to your artist's folder on the Hidden Histories server.
+FTP howto - can Sue help people who might not have an app?
+(Corinne, Susan, artists) FTP client set up:   make sure they have one that is properly configured, and know how to use it!     make sure they understand where to upload their AssetBundles

 ### In the ArpoiseDirectory Back End registry, configure the new layers.